 Snapshots (main filesystem)

 The CS Department uses a GPFS (General Parallel File System) file server to provide network file service to both Unix and Windows clients.
 This server has a feature known as snapshots which allows for online file recovery of recently changed or deleted files.
 On our system, snapshots are enabled for the main filesystem, which includes the /admin, /course, /home, and /research directories; currently you can recover anything from the last three weeks.
 (Snapshots are not taken of the data or nbu filesystems.)
-This document will show you how this mechanism works and how to use it.
+See the "Using Snapshots" section below for docs on how this mechanism works and how to use it.

 How do Snapshots work?